Unaudited Financial Statements Announcement For The Half Year Ended 30 June 2018

 Selling and distribution costs

-Administrative expenses remained at around $3.9 million in FY2017.
+Administrative expenses remained consistent at around S$1.9 million in HY2017 and HY2018.

 REVIEW OF FINANCIAL POSITION